Eduardo V. Manalo: Administration

 He was the Executive Minister who officiated the Ordination of New Ministers outside the Philippines; in the Local Congregation of Humble (Texas), USA last December 28, 2011.

 He was the Executive Minister who officiated the International Conference of Ministers, Ministerial Workers and Ministerial Students outside the Philippines in the Continent of America; in the Local Congregation of Sacramento (Northeast California), USA last December 30, 2013.

 He was the Executive Minister who officiated the Holy Supper Worship Service outside the Philippines; in the Local Congregation of Seattle, Washington (Washington State), USA last February 28, 2015.

 Political appointments

 Manalo was appointed by President Rodrigo Duterte as Special Envoy for Overseas Filipino Concerns, succeeding Roy Cimatu who held the position.
 Manalo's tenure lasted from January 30, 2018 to January 29, 2019.

 Manalo is reappointed by President Bongbong Marcos as Special Envoy for Overseas Filipino Concerns again, with his second tenure lasting from September 2, 2023 to September 1, 2024.

 Personal life

-Manalo met Lynn "Babylyn" Ventura while studying at the University of the Philippines in the 1970s, with the two marrying on January 2, 1982; they have three children.
+Manalo met Lynn "Babylyn" Ventura while studying at the University of the Philippines in the 1970s, with the two marrying on January 2, 1982; they have three children: Dorothy Kristine, Gemma Minna, and Angelo Eraño.